 The Best Examples of Apps for Women’s Health

-To someone not familiar with the burgeoning femtech space, women’s health applications must look like a playground for competing menstrual cycle tracking apps.
+To someone not familiar with the burgeoning femtech space, women’s health applications must look like a playground for competing menstrual cycle tracking apps — and if you’re trying to create a menstruation tracking app, it’s easy to assume that’s the whole market.
 However, the reality is there are all sorts of women’s health apps out there.

 There are sexual health and birth control applications, perimenopause and menopause symptom tracking solutions, maternity and children’s health apps, mood and wellness tracking software, telemedicine applications, and a multitude of smart appliance controlling products.